w3f/w3f-education/docs/Rust/section2/data-types.md

 ```

-To access the elements within the tuple, there are a couple ways.
+There are a couple of ways to access the elements within a tuple.
 The first way merely involves fetching them in order, starting at `0`:

 ```rust